-5 Experiments and Results
+5. Experiments and Results

-We have experimented with a number of agents ranging from 5 to 1000 having various numbers of differing ontologies ranging from 2 to 53.
+We have experimented with a number of agents ranging from 5 to 1000, having various numbers of differing ontologies ranging from 2 to 53.
 The expertise levels of agents are initialized to a measure of the depth of the domain within each agent's ontology.
 The results of our experiments are given in Table 3.
-We evaluate a consensus ontology based on how well it fits with the component ontologies of the given agents.
-The evolving nature of the consensus ontology that is generated among 500 agents using 53 different ontologies can be seen in Figure 2, which are ordered according to F-Measure.
+We evaluate a consensus ontology based on how well it agrees with the component ontologies.
+The evolving nature of the consensus ontology is presented in [Biç06].

 In our experiments, we attempted to address the variance in the performance of the consensus ontology with respect to the number of agents involved and the number of differing ontologies used.
 We present our results in Table 3 where AvgSynSim and AvgTaxSym corresponds to average syntactic and taxonomic similarity scores correspondingly.
-The resulting graph when the results are plotted in 3D is given in Figure 3.
 The results show that the performance increases some as we decrease the number of agents collaborating towards the consensus and it increases greatly as we decrease the number of different ontologies taking role.

 We have also experimented with the threshold values used in the similarity measures to find the best setting for building consensus.
 Under the setting with 50 agents sharing 5 different ontologies, we have found that α values of 0.6, 0.3, and 0.5 for α_1 , α_2 , and α_3 correspondingly gave the best results for the syntactic and taxonomic match measures.
 F-Measure is maximized when α_1 , α_2 , and α_3 is set to 0.5, 0.2, and 0.3.
 We chose to use 0.6, 0.3, and 0.5 for the presented experiments which gave good results overall.
-All concept mapping algorithms need to balance the weights given for the lexicon, which may be regarded as the pointers to the real concepts, and the weights given for the conceptual structures themselves.
+All